ASR-X/ManuScripted/README.md

  - *Still testing* An easy-to-use interface for intelligent text-to-speech through Google AI, making sure you never miss those small mistakes

 ## Try it out!
-The prototype for ManuScripted is publicly available at https://manuscripted.webflow.io - give a test!
+The prototype for ManuScripted is publicly available at https://manuscripted.webflow.io - give it a test!
 Our DevPost project is available at https://devpost.com/software/manuscripted
 This GitHub repository is a mix of the Webflow custom components in `./frontend/` and exported Colab Python Notebooks in `./backend/`